 Planned drilling activity and implementation of our oilfield development plan will not begin until financing is put in place.
-We do not plan to make any capital investments within the East Slopes Project area in the 2020 fiscal year if no new financing is in place.
-If new financing is secured, we plan to spend approximately \$525,000 drilling four development wells in the 2020 fiscal year.
+We do not plan to make any capital investments within the East Slopes Project area in the 2020 fiscal year.
+If new financing is secured, we plan to spend approximately \$525,000 drilling four development wells in the 2020 - 2021 fiscal year.